okTurtles/group-income/docs/Style-Guide.md

 When writing CSS specific to a Vue component, use the prefix `c-`.
 This makes it easier to debug the CSS (where to find the CSS code) and understand the dependencies.
 All other classes are global, written at `frontend/assets/style` and should be kept to a minimum for simplicity and to avoid conflicts.

 We strive to keep semantics (HTML) decoupled from styling (CSS).
 For example, when it comes to headings, we use classes `.is-title-[n]` instead of styling directly the heading tag `h1, h2 ...`.
 Read [this explanation](https://stackoverflow.com/questions/19099401/why-use-h1-instead-of-actual-h1/19166926#19166926) to know more about this approach.
+When writing the markup make sure its semantics are complete.
+For example, if there's a page section but no visual heading is needed, add `.sr-only` to the element so screen readers can read it to the users. `<h2 class="sr-only>Page details</h2>`.

 ```html
 <template>